brandontzl/practice/README.md

-# practice
+# About this repository
-this is a repository for all my practice files
+In this repo, I will be dumping all my practice files I used to learn and practice coding, data visualization, and other works.